 How to Choose the Healthiest Peanut Butter at the Grocery Store

-But not all peanut butter is created equal—in fact, plenty of the jars you’ll find on grocery store shelves are loaded with unnecessary oils and sugars, driving up the calorie count and making them more of a dessert than a healthy snack option.
-So how do you distinguish one from the other?
+But not all peanut butter is created equal—in fact, plenty of the jars you’ll find on grocery store shelves contain added sugar, vegetable oils, and trans fats used to alter to the taste and texture, making them more processed and less of a healthy snack option.

-The best method is to look at the ingredient list.
+According to Silver, the best method is to look at the ingredient list.
 If you see hydrogenated oils or palm oils, it means your peanut butter also contains unhealthy trans fats and saturated fats.
 In fact, the jar should only have one ingredient: roasted peanuts.
 (The only exception to this is a small amount of salt).
-Also, be wary of terms like “natural,” which tends to be a marketing gimmick.
-Our all-time favorite is Santa Cruz Organic Dark Roasted Creamy Peanut Butter, which gets its flavor from roasted peanuts, a touch of salt, and nothing else.
+Also, be wary of terms like “natural,” which tends to be a marketing gimmick, as well as “reduced-fat” or “fat-free” nut butters.
+“Plenty of low-fat peanut butters are filled with added sugars, so be mindful of this when choosing," explains Silver.

-Plenty of low-fat peanut butters are filled with added sugars, so be mindful of this when choosing “reduced-fat” or “fat-free” nut butters.
-The bottom line: check the label, look for "roasted peanuts" as the first and only ingredient, and you’re bound to find an option that meets your dietary needs and satisfy your taste buds.
+Check the label, look for "roasted peanuts" as the first and only ingredient, and you’re bound to find an option that meets your dietary needs and satisfy your taste buds.
 Of course, you can always make it yourself, which guarantees you know exactly what's inside.